Menu

 • The cost is $8 a month and you can cancel at any time.

-• As long as you make your rent payments on time and in full each month, your credit could improve in as little as six months.
+• As long as you make your rent payments on time and in full each month, you are improving your credit history, credit mix and you can use those payments to show future landlords you’ve made past rent payments on time.

 Landlord Credit Bureau review

-The Landlord Credit Bureau used to be a credit reporting agency that landlords could report tenants’ rent payments to.
+The Landlord Credit Bureau (LCB) was a credit reporting agency that landlords could report tenants’ rent payments to.
 In the last two years, however, the LCB has transformed to become solely a consumer reporting agency that maintains a database of verified tenant records.

 Landlords can use these records to screen applicants, and tenants can use them to show prospective landlords a positive rental history even if they have no credit or have a previous history of bad credit.
-Tenant Records include rental payment history and verified contact information for previous landlords.
-In order to create/access official tenant records from the Landlord Credit Bureau, landlords and tenants must sign up via FrontLobby.
+According to the LCB website, these tenant records include rental payment history and verified contact information for previous landlords.
+In order to create/access official tenant records from the LCB, landlords and tenants must sign up via FrontLobby.

 Tenants (who sign up via FrontLobby) can share their official tenant record with potential landlords.
 The service provided by the Landlord Credit Bureau is designed to help tenants build up a good payment record, while helping landlords screen potential renters and thereby cut down on missed payments and “problematic” tenants.